exlee/tmplr/README.md

 # tmplr

-stemple (Silly TEMPLAte utility) is a heavy in size (whoa those Haskell binaries) but simple in use utility to kickstart any file from `.tmplr` format.
+tmplr (pronounced "templar") is a small and simple utility to kickstart any file from `.tmplr` format:
 ```
 tmplr